ziwei-liao/ziwei-liao.github.io/_pages/research.md

 ### Abstract

-Simultaneous localization and mapping (SLAM) is a fundamental problem for various applications.
-For indoor environments, planes are predominant features that are less affected by measurement noise.
-In this paper, we propose a novel point-plane SLAM system using RGB-D cameras.
-First, we extract feature points from RGB images and planes from depth images.
-Then plane correspondences in the global map can be found using their contours.
-Considering the limited size of real planes, we exploit constraints of plane edges.
-In general, a plane edge is an intersecting line of two perpendicular planes.
-Therefore, instead of line-based constraints, we calculate and generate supposed perpendicular planes from edge lines, resulting in more plane observations and constraints to reduce estimation errors.
-To exploit the orthogonal structure in indoor environments, we also add structural (parallel or perpendicular) constraints of planes.
-Finally, we construct a factor graph using all of these features.
-The cost functions are minimized to estimate camera poses and global map.
-We test our proposed system on public RGB-D benchmarks, demonstrating its robust and accurate pose estimation results, compared with other state-of-the-art SLAM systems.
+* proposed a novel point-plane SLAM system using RGB-D cameras with supposed planes for indoor environments.
+* calculated and generated supposed perpendicular planes from edge lines, resulting in more plane observations and constraints to reduce estimation errors.
+* added structural (parallel or perpendicular) constraints of planes to exploit the orthogonal structure in indoor environments.
+* constructed a factor graph using all of these features and minimized the cost functions to estimate camera poses and global map.

 ### Publication